joaopsys/NowCrawling/README.md

 Hang on and it might come in a future release :)

+### Is there an option to keep NowCrawling searching in a never-ending loop?
+Restarting if there are no more results?

+Yes there is!
+It's `-p`,`--permanent-search`

 ### Is there a full list of options?

 There is.
 Run the application with `-h`.
 If you want to learn them all, follow [each of our examples](#example-usage).
 In its present state, this is the output of running `nowcrawling -h`: